 Note: Of the photos in this post, the ones with 3:2 aspect ratios were taken with my phone, while the 16:9 ones were taken with the Sony camera.

-I decided to be a BALLER and shell out an extra 12 francs for a first class seat to Zurich.
+I decided to shell out an extra 12 francs for a first class seat to Zurich.
 The train ride is just under 3 hours, but the last time I was on a train bound for Zurich, I remember it being an absolute madhouse in the second class section.
 The upstairs car I picked this time was almost entirely deserted.
 It just wasn’t a heavy travel weekend — Zurich was also relatively quiet.

 It was raining heavily when we left Geneva but stopped around midway.
 Which led to scenes like the following….